schasan/deye-mitm/README.md

 in the inverter, which is required due to German regulations (which also do suck).

 As a consequence they provided an external relay.
-This connects to the Modbus port of the inverter and every single usefull poll operation is blocked.
+This connects to the Modbus port of the inverter and every single useful poll operation is blocked.
 Nothing on 8899 or 48899 for me on the recent firmware.

 So I am using their Amazon cloud communication to have my own monitoring and logging active and still have their cloud capabilities operative.